mxnuchim/Food-App-React-Native/README.md

 # Front-end Developer Assessment

-This is an Expo-based React Native mobile application for the Front-end Developer assessment.
+This is an Expo-manager React Native mobile application for the Front-end Developer assessment.
 The app allows users to view and interact with a product page's UI based on the provided Figma design.

 ## Table of Contents